umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 ### Phone Authentication

-With the phone authenticator, when you log in to the Umbraco Cloud portal, you can choose to either receive a SMS with a code to enter when login in or a call to log you in.
+With the phone authenticator, when you log in to the Umbraco Cloud portal, you can choose to either receive an SMS with a code to enter when login in or a call to log you in.

 ![Phone authentication](images/Phone-auth.png)